 A pathway into an HR career is not always direct.
 Graduate positions aside, you will find a wide range of HR entry level positions, such as HR administrator and HR officer.
 In addition to these roles, your access may be via a PA or office manager position with some HR responsibilities such as workcover administration, rostering, administration for HR processes or WHS.
 Alternatively, resourcing or administration roles in recruitment firms may offer entry into recruitment or HR consulting roles.
 Of course temporary contracts in HR are another good way to build up your experience for your CV and often can convert into permanent roles.

-To see what is on offer in the HR space, we'd encourage you to scan the AHRI HR:CAREERS website as well as visiting sites such as www.seek.com.au, www.careerone.com.au. www.mycareer.com.au.
+To see what is on offer in the HR space, we'd encourage you to visit sites such as www.seek.com.au, www.indeed.com.au, www.careerone.com.au, and www.mycareer.com.au.

-Of course while you are looking, it would be a good idea to join HR networks such as AHRI specialist forums to form important relationships with people already in the industry.
+Of course while you are looking, it would be a good idea to join HR networks such as AHRI networking forums (on a range of interesting topics) to form important relationships with people already in the industry.
 You can also become an AHRI member through AHRI Graduate Membership which is for those 25 years of age or under who have graduated from an HR related degree in the last two years.
 Part-time HR students are also eligible for graduate membership.

-To increase your potential for moving into an HR role, an entry qualification such as AHRI's Foundations of HR or an AHRI accredited VET course can give you a taste of the HR industry and its many facets.
+To increase your potential for moving into an HR role, an entry qualification such as AHRI's accredited BSB41015 Certificate IV in HR or an AHRI accredited undergraduate qualification can give you a taste of the HR industry and its many facets.
 The combination of work experience and a qualification will be a great sign to your current employer (or prospective employers) of your interest and enthusiasm.

 It is not unusual for people to have grown 'within the industry' versus enter it as a result of having studied HR but sometimes qualifications can be a blocking point.
-The AHRI Professional Diploma of HR is the perfect course for people who have at least 2 years' experience, with little or no formal qualifications.
+The AHRI Cert IV in HR is the perfect course for people who have at least 2 years' experience, with little or no formal qualifications.
 This course is a post-graduate program, which means you don't have to invest years getting a bachelors' degree in HR and can leverage off your practical experience.

 You have a number of options to try.